-In the event of a disagreement about an accommodation, service quality, or an animal exclusion, a student should confer with their counsellor.
+In the event of a disagreement about accommodation, service quality, or an animal exclusion a student should confer with their counsellor.
 If the matter is not resolved, the student may consult with the Director of Counselling & Accessible Education Services.

-An employee with a similar disagreement should follow the dispute resolution protocols in the Return To Work and Medical / Disability Accommodation procedures or consult with the Human Rights Officer.
-For matters not resolved at that level, the employee may choose to pursue a complaint under the College's Harassment and Discrimination complaint procedures available at https://department.flemingcollege.ca/hr/working-at-fleming/policies-and-procedures/
+An employee with a similar dispute should follow the dispute resolution protocols in the Return To Work and Medical / Disability Accommodation policy and procedure, or consult with the Human Rights Officer.
+For matters not resolved at that level, the employee may choose to pursue a complaint under the College's Harassment and Discrimination complaint procedures available at Policies & Procedures.

 A visitor with a disagreement should consult with the Human Rights Officer.
-For matters not resolved at that level, the visitor may choose to pursue a complaint under the College's Harassment and Discrimination complaint procedures available at https://department.flemingcollege.ca/hr/working-at-fleming/policies-and-procedures/
+For matters not resolved at that level, the visitor may choose to pursue a complaint under the College's Harassment and Discrimination complaint procedures available at Fleming College Policies & Procedures.